ydahal1/ydahal1/jokes.md

-Hostess: Do you have a preference of where you sit?
-Dad: Down.
+What do you get when you cross a rabbit with a water hose?
+Hare spray.

 [
-Thu Aug 21 00:26:34 UTC 2025
+Fri Aug 22 00:27:30 UTC 2025
  ]